Bjarrrne/ezgal/README.md

 * Simply mount your original files folder(s) into it
 * Creates thumbnails automatically (may take a while on first startup)
 * No need for a specific way of adding files.
 Simply add them in any way you want.
 FTP, PhotSync App, WebDav, etc.
 * Everything is stored locally!
 No need for an internet connection because this doesn't use CDNs for external assets.
-This might be stupid but at the same time I wanted to create something that can work even when your server isn't connected to the internet
+This might be stupid but at the same time I wanted to create something that can work even when your server isn't connected to the internet (except GMaps, which is only activated when adding an API-Key).
 * Compatible file formats: Unknown.
+Well kind of.
+RAW doesn't work as of yet.
+Web-standard image files (jpg, png, gif, bmp) work.
+The rest is trial and error I guess.

 ## What I'd like to accomplish (kind of a Roadmap)
-- [ ] Show Gifs/Videos (still having frontend problems)
+- [x] Show Gifs/Videos (still having frontend problems)
 - [x] Show Metadata/Exif data
-- [x] Get Lazyload to work (Needs some testing)
+- [x] Get Lazyload to work (needs some more testing)
-- [ ] Fullscreen slideshow when image is opened
+- [x] Fullscreen slideshow when image is opened (with preloader)
 - [ ] Filtering options according to metadata (date, file type, metadata, etc.)
 - [ ] Ability to create a Gif from monthly/daily picturesets (because why not?)
 - [ ] Create Docker image that combines everything to a ready to go solution